wisdommichaels/Password_generator/README.md

 ## Parameters

-1: length (number): The length of the password to be generated.
+. length (number): The length of the password to be generated.

-2: option (object): An object specifying the character sets to include in the password.
+. option (object): An object specifying the character sets to include in the password.

 ## Options Object

 ### The options object can have the following boolean properties:

-1: 'includeNumbers' (boolean): Whether to include numeric characters (e.g,'0-9').
+. 'includeNumbers' (boolean): Whether to include numeric characters (e.g,'0-9')

-2: 'includeAlphabet' (boolean): Whether to include alphabetic characters (e.g,'a-z, A-Z').
+. 'includeAlphabet' (boolean): Whether to include alphabetic characters (e.g,'a-z, A-Z')

-3: 'includeSpecial' (boolean): Whether to include special characters (e.g, '!@#$%^&*()').
+. 'includeSpecial' (boolean): Whether to include special characters (e.g, '!@#$%^&*()')

-4: 'includeupperCase' (boolean): Whether to include upperCase characters (e.g, 'A-Z').
+. 'includeupperCase' (boolean): Whether to include upperCase characters (e.g, 'A-Z')

-5: 'includelowerCase' (boolean): Whether to include lowerCase characters (e.g, 'a-z')
+. 'includelowerCase' (boolean): Whether to include lowerCase characters (e.g, 'a-z')

 ## Returns
 > 'password' (string): The generated password.